CDHUppsala/Project-Marginalia/README.md

-# Project-Marginalia
+# Marginalia and Machine Learning

-This is a PyTorch implementation to find marginalias, segment words, and label them using the AttentionHTR [1] network.
-The network to find marginalias is based on a Faster R-CNN network.
-The network was trained on scanned book pages from Uppsala library.
+PyTorch implementation of a Handwritten Text Recognition (HTR) system that focuses on automatic detection and recognition of handwritten marginalia texts i.e., text written in margins or handwritten notes.
+Faster R-CNN network is used for detection of marginalia and [AttentionHTR](https://github.com/dmitrijsk/AttentionHTR) is used for word recognition.
+The data comes from early book collections (printed) found in the Uppsala University Library, with handwritten marginalia texts.

 ## Dependencies